 Now that we have covered pretty much everything you need to know about shampooing, it’s time to discuss products.
 There are so many products out there it can be a little overwhelming, right girls?
 But don’t you worry, we have pieced together some of the best shampoos for different hair types to give you a helping hand when heading over to Superdrug:

 Is It Time To Wash Yet?

-Before stepping into the shower for your next concert, step backstage and think about whether your hair needs a little TLC or could it do with a few more days before washing?
+Before stepping into the shower for your next concert, step backstage and think about whether your hair needs a little TLC, or could it do with a few more days before washing?
 If your hair is stuck to your scalp, then it may be time to treat yourself to a good old hair wash and hair mask!
-If you have hair extensions, then is important to wash your hair before it gets too greasy, as greasy hair can cause the bonds to slip for the roots.
-If you have any questions about hair extensions and how to care for them or would like to have your own set of luscious locks, then why not contact the team about our hair extensions in Luton?
+If you have hair extensions, then it is important to wash your hair before it gets too greasy, as greasy hair can cause the bonds to slip from the roots.
+If you have any questions about hair extensions and how to care for them or would like to have your own set of luscious locks, then why not contact the team at our hair salon in Milton Keynes?

 From colouring to hair extensions, we can create your dream look.